prominence-eosc/docs/python-client.md

 ## JobPolicies

+**class JobPolicies()**

 ##### *property* maximum_task_retries
+Maximum number of times a task will be retried in the event of failures.
+By default there will be no retries.

 ##### *property* maximum_retries
+Maximum number of times a job will be retried in the event of failures.
+By default there will be no retries.

 ##### *property* maximum_time_in_queue
+Maximum time in minutes the job will remain idle in the queue.
+If a job cannot be run immediately it will wait in the queue (up to the specified time limit) until resources become available.
+The value -1 means that the job will remain in the queue until it starts running.
+The default value 0 means that the job will remain in the queue until it starts running or there is a failure.

 ##### *property* priority
+Integer enabling users to sort their jobs to determine which will be run first.
+Large values denote better priority.
+Note that this is used for influencing the order in which jobs are run, rather than guaranteeing the order.

 ##### *property* leave_in_queue
+By default completed, failed, deleted and killed jobs are only visible from the CLI when `--completed` is specified.
+When `leaveInQueue` is set to `True` these jobs will remain visible without needing `--completed` and need to be explicitly removed from the queue.
+If a job isn’t removed from the queue manually it will be automatically removed after 90 days.

 ##### *property* ignore_task_failures
+Normally if a task fails (i.e. exit code non-zero) no further tasks will be executed in a job.
+If set to `True`, all tasks will be executed.

 ##### *property* run_serial_tasks_on_all_nodes
+By default serial tasks are only run on one node for the case of multi-node jobs.
+Setting this to `True` results in serial tasks being run on all nodes.

 ##### *property* report_job_success_on_task_failure
+When the job is run as part of a workflow, if the exit code of any tasks are non-zero the job will be reported as running successfully.
+This means that if retries are enabled within a workflow or a workflow is re-run, only jobs which failed because of infrastructure problems will be retried (e.g. problems pulling the container image or staging files in or out).
+The default value is `False`.

 ##### to_dict()
 Returns a dictionary representing the policies.